apache/nuttx/Documentation/quickstart/running.rst

        $ JLinkGDBServer -device ATSAMA5D27 -if JTAG -speed 1000 -JTAGConf -1,-1

 #.
-Launch the Gnu Debugger
+Launch the GNU Debugger

    In another terminal window, launch the GDB for your platform.
-In the case of this guide, this came with the ARM Embedded Gnu Toolchain we downloaded in the Install step.
+In the case of this guide, this came with the ARM Embedded GNU Toolchain we downloaded in the Install step.

     .. code-block:: bash